gnutls/gnutls/CONTRIBUTING.md

  *
  * Note that since version 3.1.2 this function enables some common
  * TLS extensions such as session tickets and OCSP certificate status
  * request in client side by default.
-To prevent that use the %GNUTLS_NO_EXTENSIONS
+To prevent that use the %GNUTLS_NO_DEFAULT_EXTENSIONS
  * flag.
  *
  * Returns: %GNUTLS_E_SUCCESS on success, or a negative error code.